AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 ## Recall a message

 Once a message is sent, you can call this API to recall it.
 This API recalls a message that is saved both locally and on the server, whether it is a historical message, offline message or a roaming message on the server, or a message in the memory or local database of the message sender or recipient.
+If an attachment message, like an image, voice, video, or file message, is recalled, the attachment of the message is also deleted.

 The default time limit for recalling a message is two minutes.
 To adjust this limit, contact [support@agora.io](mailto:support@agora.io).